eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

     attestation, that they may issue, request and receive from a Wallet Instance, according to their role in the ecosystem.

 The following points are emphasized:

--   Registration in the attestation catalogue is not mandatory.
+-   Registration of an Attestation Rulebook in the attestation catalogue is not mandatory.

 -   Registration in the attestation catalogue does not create any obligation or automatic acceptance by any third party, or automatically mean cross-border recognition.

--   The Attestation Rulebooks catalogue can be the in the same environment as for the catalogue of attributes.
+-   The Attestation Rulebooks catalogue can be hosted in the same environment as the catalogue of attributes.

 *HLRs*